-While it is illegal federally to pick psychedelic fungi—which grow abundantly across moist pastures in the fall—the foraging for psilocybin mushrooms may not be prohibited.
-But, caution is always wise: misidentifying fungi can be seriously harmful or even deadly.
+While it is illegal federally to pick psychedelic fungi—which grow abundantly across moist pastures in the fall—the foraging for psilocybin mushrooms may not be prohibited in certain decriminalized regions.
+Still, caution is always wise: Misidentifying fungi can be seriously harmful or deadly.
 Further, foraging for psychedelic fungi may not be legal on protected or private lands, even in decriminalized regions.
 Learn more about how to identify magic mushrooms in our full guide.

 How to Grow Shrooms Bundle